Guidance

 Here, too, the most important thing is to establish a dialog between the team and the manager.
 Talk to the team!

-If you are an open-minded manager to whom employees express their opinions anyway, then you have probably already sought out the conversation first and foremost.
+If you are an open manager and your employees speak their mind anyway, then you have probably already sought a conversation first and foremost.
+If this hasn’t happened yet, take heart and address what you perceive.
+Ask questions.
+Try to understand.

 Constructive conflict resolution

 Reflect: How do you deal with conflicts?
 How do you deal with criticism?
-Will you listen to the criticism in peace?
+Do you listen to criticism calmly?
 Do you take it all in first and let it sink in?
-Or do you tend to justify yourself immediately?
+Or do you tend to justify yourself straight away?
+The latter gives the other person the feeling that they could have done without the criticism.
+He/she will probably do the same next time.

 As a manager, you should be understanding, open to criticism and willing to improve.
-If this is not the case, if you justify yourself or even spread bad vibes and get angry, your team will no longer be open with you.
+If this is not the case, if you justify yourself or even create a bad atmosphere and get angry, your team will no longer be open with you.
 This, in turn, is bad for the team spirit, because conflicts then smoulder subliminally and this has a negative impact on the team’s performance.

-Make sure they are a person you can talk to.
+Make sure you are a person that people can talk to.
 Unfortunately, most managers assume for no reason that they deal openly with feedback and are capable of taking criticism.
 Our experience as moderators has shown us that managers then often start to argue, get loud and angry and justify themselves.
-Remember: such behavior leads to your employees resigning and saying nothing at all!
+Remember: this kind of behavior leads to your employees resigning and saying nothing at all!

 You can either speak to each team member individually or you can speak to the whole group.